ratgdo/homekit-ratgdo/docs/syncing.md

 In the case of introducing a new client ID, the first packet is ignored.
 So why not send two GetStatus commands?
 There is an untested-by-me claim that the garage door will ignore duplicate packets sent within some indeterminate short period of time.
 We avoid this problem by sending an Openings packet as the first.
-We need status information, so we send a GetOpenings packet next, which garners a response.
+We need status information, so we send a GetStatus packet next, which garners a response.

 The delay between the packets was basically just pulled out of thin air.